flyntwp/flynt/README.md

 ## Install
 1. Clone this repo to `<your-project>/wp-content/themes`.
-2. Change the host variable in `flynt/build-config.js` to match your host URL: `const host = 'your-project.test'`
+2. Change the domain variable in `flynt/build-config.js` to match your domain: `const domain = 'your-project.test'`
 3. Navigate to the theme folder and run the following command in your terminal:
 ```
 # wp-content/themes/flynt